How to Customize your Survival Kit

 Tuesday, September 24, 2019

-At this point, you either purchased an emergency kit or you built your own (If you haven’t, seriously what are you waiting for?).
-Your kit includes all the basic necessities required to survive after a major earthquake or other disaster.
-You have a 72-hour plus supply of food, water, first aid supplies, radios, blankets, etc., but did you also think to include an extra pair of glasses, or contact solution?
-What about diapers, clothing or toys for the young children in your household?
+At this point, you have hopefully either purchased an emergency kit or you built your own (If you haven’t, seriously what are you waiting for?).
+Your kit includes all the basic necessities required to survive after a major earthquake or other disasters.
+You have a 72-hour plus supply of food, water, first aid supplies, radios, blankets, etc., but did you also think to include an extra pair of glasses or contact solution?
+What about diapers, clothing, or toys for the young children in your household?
 So many people believe they are adequately prepared by taking the step to purchase a pre-assembled kit without taking into consideration the other essential items they use in day-to-day life.
 We encourage you to follow the instructions outlined below to personalize your survival kit to meet your own needs:

 - Old pair of walking shoes.
 An earthquake will happen without warning.
 You may be barefoot or wearing inappropriate footwear (ladies, heels).
 Following a major disaster, you may have to navigate through broken glass and debris in order to evacuate.
 In addition to including a pair of shoes in your survival kit, consider keeping a practical pair under your desk at work or in your vehicle.